Edition: March 2023

 We have collated lots of support that you can access on our website.
 This includes how to get help with food and essentials, fuel and heating, money and debt, pets and housing.
 It also links to Discretionary Housing Payments and help for businesses, charities and armed forces personnel.

 Saving energy is good for your pocket and the planet.
-You can find useful tips for reducing your energy use at home, and a range of schemes and grants that could help you on the Council's energy saving webpage.
+Find useful tips for reducing your energy use at home, including a range of schemes and grants that could help you.

 Face to face support

-As well as looking for support online, there are lots of friendly places around the District you can drop into for a chat and advice.
+We recognise that digital support isn’t right for everybody.
+There are lots of friendly places around the District where you can drop in for

-We are continuing to run cost of living drop-in sessions in partnership with the West Sussex County Council Partnerships and Communities team.
-These are friendly sessions bringing together help from a range of organisations all in one place.
+advice.
+We are continuing to run drop-in sessions in partnership with West Sussex County Council Partnerships and Communities team.
+These bring together help from a range of organisations all in one place.
 Sessions include representatives from Family Support Work charity), Community Link, Health and Wellbeing, Neighbourhood Wardens, Citizens Advice, Carers Support, Age UK, Horsham Matters, MIND, Relate and Job Centre teams, who can all give expert guidance.